jgafnea/disco-deb/docs/report.md

 ```

 For fetching, I used `requests` because it's generally faster and easier than
 using `urlib.request`.
-I prepared the file working in memory and performance
-was fine given the small size, but for larger files, streaming would become
+I did everything in memory and performance was fine given the small file size, but streaming (i.e., processing in chunks) would be needed to avoid issues handling larger files.
-necessary to avoid memory issues.

 For parsing, I used a series of splits to break the object down into lines and
 then into collections of files and packages, with each file being associated